loneyeti/snowscribe/memory-bank/progress.md

 ## Current Status

-**Phase**: Core Application Views -> **Manuscript Feature Complete, Focusing on Dashboard Navigation** _(Updated: 2025-05-10)_
+**Phase**: Core Application Views -> **Character Editor Refined, Focusing on Auth UI & API Relationships** _(Updated: 2025-05-10)_

 The project has successfully established its foundational API layer, a basic authentication flow, and a functional homepage.
-The manuscript section of the project dashboard now allows users to list chapters, add new chapters, select a chapter to view its scenes, add new scenes, and edit scene content using the `ManuscriptEditor`.
-Scene content auto-saves, and word counts are updated dynamically.
-Compatibility issues with Next.js 15's asynchronous dynamic APIs have been addressed.
+The manuscript section of the project dashboard is largely complete.
+The Character section is functional, with `CharacterCardEditor` now aligned with the data schema, supporting all relevant fields (`name`, `description`, `notes`, `image_url`).
+Navigation between dashboard sections is working correctly.

 The immediate focus areas are now:

-1.  **Dashboard Navigation**: Fully implementing navigation between different project sections (Outline, Characters, etc.).
-2.  **UI/UX Refinements**: Improving chapter/scene metadata display and auth feedback.
-3.  **Authentication UI Refinements**: Enhancing error handling and user feedback for auth flows.
+1.  **Authentication UI Refinements**: Refine error handling and user feedback for all auth flows (login, signup, password reset) using `sonner` for toasts.
+2.  **API for Relationships**: Implement API endpoints for managing Scene Tags and Scene Characters.
+3.  **UI/UX Refinements**: Improving chapter/scene metadata display.
+4.  **Implementation of other dashboard sections**: Outline, World Notes, AI Assistant.

 ## Known Issues